Skip to main content

 Breathing Exercises for Anxiety and Panic Attacks

 Practicing breathing exercises for anxiety relief has been a time-honored practice for thousands of years.
-It may seem quite unlikely that merely practicing breathing can be a huge help for relieving anxiety and panic attacks.
-But it's true.
+It may seem unlikely that merely practicing breathing can be a huge help for relieving anxiety and panic attacks, but it's true.

-But don't worry.
-You don't have to be a practicing Buddhist or an expert at Zen meditation to benefit from the remarkable benefits breathing can give you.
-And you can do these breathing exercises anytime, anywhere.
-So whenever a panic attack rares its ugly head, you'll be ready.
+But don't worry, you don't have to be a yoga guru to reap the benefits of breathing and take charge of your anxiety.
+You can do these breathing exercises anytime, anywhere.
+So whenever a panic attack raises its ugly head, you'll be ready.

 Oxygen is vital for calming the nervous system.
-I mean think about it.
-When you're anxious or panicky, you tend to hold your breath.
-Right?
+Think about it: when you're anxious or panicky, you tend to hold your breath, right?

 Well, I know that I do.
-Terrible habit by the way.
+It's a terrible habit, by the way.

-Anyway, holding your breath causes tense muscles and lightheartedness.
+Anyway, holding your breath causes tense muscles and lightheadedness.
 But when you take the time to breathe, I mean really breathe, your body truly relaxes.

 Plus, the more you practice breathing exercises, the longer the feeling of calm stays with you.